 Here’s the thing: we can change.
 We can flip the parenting switch and try a completely different tack.

 There are literally thousands of parenting tools at our disposal if we care to use them.
 Just because we parenting “this way”, doesn’t mean a technique from “that way” won’t be the solution to whatever parenting dilemma we’re facing.
 By keeping an open mind, we’ll not only free ourselves from the repetition of doing what isn’t working, but we’ll probably free our kids as well.

 Whenever you find yourself facing the brick wall yet again, I urge you to try flipping the parenting switch and trying something completely new.

-• If you are generally relaxed in your style, try parenting closer for a while
+- You might be generally relaxed in your style, so try parenting closer for a while

-• If you often don’t get involved, try closely monitoring your child for a time
+- Maybe you often don’t get involved, but try closely monitoring your child for a time

 Just because we’ve always done something a certain way, and perhaps because we have, doesn’t mean that a new way is wrong.
 Instead, switching to a different style might be just what your kid needs right now.